Ivan-Zennaro/dots_and_boxes/README.md

 31/12/2020
 Another discussion, tests were added for the alpha.
-Started to develop more extra features of the game
+Started to develop more extra features of the game in the previous days

 02/01/2021